abuicke/tarot/court cards/swords/Knight of Swords.md

 ### Reversed

-1) Not possessing a firm plan of attack; not having a plan/goal/objective which can be viraciously pursued with utmost vigor.
+1) Not possessing a firm plan of attack; not having a plan/goal/objective which can be voraciously pursued with utmost vigour.